yukikun-dev/yukitavern/.github/readme.md

 ### What do I need other than Tavern?

 On its own Tavern is useless, as it's just a user interface.
 You have to have access to an AI system backend that can act as the roleplay character.
-There are various supported backends: OpenAPI API (GPT), KoboldAI (either running locally or on Google Colab), and more.
+There are various supported backends: OpenAPI API (GPT), KoboldAI, and more.
 You can read more about this in [the FAQ](https://docs.sillytavern.app/usage/faq/).

 ### Do I need a powerful PC to run Tavern?